Pro organizers say these are the 5 must-haves for small entryways

 3. Hidden storage

-Provided that there is some closed storage in your small entryway, an over-the-door storage rack, at Target, is essential.
+Provided that there is some closed storage in your small entryway, an over-the-door storage rack is essential.
 Caroline Roberts says, 'Remember to use wall space or the inside of a coat closet door for hanging purses, jackets, dog leashes, and umbrellas.'

-Look for storage solutions that take belongings and objects up from the floor and to eye level, instead.
-By storing items on the inside of doors, you can reduce the visual noise, making the space feel calmer and larger.
-Plenty of hidden storage will make an entryway far more practical, and reduce the number of trip hazards.
+Look for storage solutions that take belongings and objects from the floor to eye level instead.
+By using vertical storage and keeping items on the inside of doors, you can reduce the visual noise, making the space feel calmer and larger.
+Plenty of hidden storage will make an entryway far more practical and reduce the number of trip hazards.

 Struggling for space?
 Edit down the jackets, shoes, sports gear, and so on by following entryway decluttering rules experts always follow.